 Claim Your Profile

 If you are a home builder with multiple locations or communities, you want all those locations to appear on the map.
-Make sure each community has its own individual business profile.
+Make sure each community has a business profile.

 Complete Your Profile

 Now that you have claimed your business profile, you must update all the business information.
 Fill out all the business information you can.
-Your profile contains lots of information about your business, so make sure and complete all the detailed information.
+Your profile contains lots of information about your business, so complete all the detailed information.
 There are even special features like setting holiday hours.

 Respond to reviews